Cyber-ic5/Cyber-ic5/README.md

 ## Objective

-The pursuit for knowledge in the world of cybersecurity has led to an evoultion in my evergrowing curiousity and I'm looking to progress further by joining a security team.
+The pursuit for knowledge in the world of cybersecurity has led to an evoultion in my evergrowing curiousity and I'm looking to progress further by joining an organization's security team.

 ## Skills